opentimestamps/opentimestamps-client/doc/git-integration.md

         initial commit

-Additionally, since OpenTimestamps maintains a cache of known timestamps, after you successfully retreive a timestamp once you never need to rely on the remote calendar server again:
+Additionally, since OpenTimestamps maintains a cache of known timestamps, after you successfully retrieve a timestamp once you never need to rely on the remote calendar server again:

     $ git log --show-signature